ClementTsang/bottom/docs/content/contribution/packaging-and-distribution.md

 ## Pre-built binaries

-The latest stable release can be found [here](https://github.com/ClementTsang/bottom/releases/latest), where you ca find pre-built binaries in either a `tar.gz` or `zip` format.
+The latest stable release can be found [here](https://github.com/ClementTsang/bottom/releases/latest), where you can find pre-built binaries in either a `tar.gz` or `zip` format.
 Binaries here also include automatically generated shell completion files for zsh, bash, fish, and Powershell, which you may want to also install during the packaging process.